 DNS Hijacking is a major issue in the connected world.
-Every unique instance you type an address into your address bar your internet connected device makes a request to a DNS server to get the actual Internet Address (IP).
-The more addresses you type, higher the amount of malware that enters your DNS and forces you to use an affected server instead of a healthy one.
+Every unique instance you type an address into your address bar your internet-connected device makes a request to a DNS server to get the actual Internet Address (IP).
+The more addresses you type, the higher the amount of malware that enters your DNS and forces you to use an affected server instead of a healthy one.
 In other words, when an attacker takes control of a computer to alter its DNS settings; it now points to a rogue DNS server, and the process is referred to as DNS Hijacking.

 Dangers of DNS Hijacking

 1. Phishing: This attack involves redirecting your viewers to a site that is similar in design and functionality to your original web page.
 This is mostly used in cases of banking frauds and email hacks.